jehuamanna/Hidden-Bits-Of-Building-Gaming-OS/README.md

 Steps to build an Gaming Operation in Linux

 # Motivation
-One of the main drawbacks of gaming in Linux, especially playing multiplayer is, no native support for anti-cheats in Linux Kernel.
-Even if you apply kernel patches or apply kernel modules for anti-cheat, users can still recompile the kernel and play games dishonestly.
+The lack of native Linux kernel support for anti-cheat software is one of the primary disadvantages of Linux gaming, particularly multiplayer gaming.
+Users can still recompile the kernel and play games dishonestly even if they apply kernel patches or kernel modules for anti-cheat.

-## Solution
-Immutable Operating Systems.
-This concept is similar to how Andoid Operating System works.
-It has a base OS or system files which is immutable (read only).
-On top of that we have user applications running which cannot modify the underlying system.

-To make this happen we use the concept of container in building the Operating System.
+Immutable operating systems are the solution.
+This idea is comparable to that of the Andoid operating system.
+Its system files are read-only and unchangeable.
+Additionally, there are user apps operating that are unable to alter the underlying system.

+In order to accomplish this, we built the operating system using the container concept.

-We will make use of OCI (Open Container Initative).
+OCI (Open Container Initiative) will be utilized.

 # Image Format Specification Of OCI